saucelabs/sauce-school/codelabs/Module2_APITesting.md

 ### Publish the Working Copy
 All the work we previously completed only exists as a **Working Copy**.
 It's basically still in *rough draft* form, and we need to publish the test in order to actually use it in production.

-From the Tests page, hover over the message that states "Unpublished changes" and select the **Publish** button to publish the working copy.
+From the Test editing page, hover over the message that states "Unpublished changes" and select the **Publish** button to publish the working copy.

 <img src="assets/apif-mod2/01/publish.png" alt="API Fortress: Publish Button" />